 Magnesium Deficiency Symptoms

-So, to treat magnesium deficiency first you need to heal your digestive system and restore gut health by eating magnesium rich foods such as seeds (flax, pumpkin, sun flower, sesame), nuts, green leafy vegetables, legumes especially beans, avocado and whole grains.
+To treat magnesium deficiency you first need to heal your digestive system and restore gut health by eating magnesium rich foods such as seeds (flax, pumpkin, sun flower, sesame), nuts, green leafy vegetables, legumes especially beans, avocado and whole grains.
 Other dietary sources of magnesium are bananas, baked potatoes (with skin), okra, blackstrap molasses and cocoa powder.
-Try magnesium rich seaweeds (Agar), herbs and spices (coriander, celery, sage, mustard, basil, fennel, poppy and cumin seed) to flavor your regular meals.
-Also, dark chocolate is good source of magnesium, so if you are craving for chocolate, your body might need that chocolate fix.
-These foods will help you get healthier.
-Dark chocolate has many other health benefits.

-However, if you have magnesium deficiency it is difficult to raise enough magnesium levels through diet alone, so you need to topically apply magnesium chloride also known as magnesium oil or soak in epsom salt bath for better absorption of magnesium through your skin in the blood and tissues of the body and reverse magnesium deficiency symptoms like swelling, inflammation, and muscle aches and pains.
+If you have magnesium deficiency it is difficult to raise enough magnesium levels through diet alone, so you need to topically apply magnesium chloride also known as magnesium oil or soak in Epsom salt bath for better absorption of magnesium through your skin in the blood and tissues of the body and reverse magnesium deficiency symptoms like swelling, inflammation, and muscle aches and pains.
 Practicing relaxation techniques like meditation and yoga will further help in reducing your stress levels and demand for magnesium in your body.

 If you are considering magnesium supplementation go for more absorbable forms such as magnesium citrate, glycinate, taurate, or aspartate.
 Also, it will be a good idea to take a multi-vitamin-mineral formula with magnesium supplement as you need enough vitamin B6, vitamin D and selenium for proper absorption of magnesium into the cells.
 As a precautionary measure people suffering from kidney disease or severe heart disease should take magnesium supplementation only under a doctor’s supervision.
 Let’s get healthier together!